parallelkiwiproyect-ui/parallel-kiwi/README.md

 ## Vision

 Parallel Kiwi is part of a broader idea called **Parallel Culture** —
-a creative and technical exploration of parallel execution, culture and on-chain experimentation.
+a creative and technical exploration of parallel execution, culture, and on-chain experimentation.

-More coming soon.
+The project is intentionally open-ended and evolves organically.

+---

-# License
+## License

 MIT